hakansa00219/AIPrompt/README.md

 # AIPrompt
 With AI prompt generate a texture with detailed all(height/metallic/occ...) maps using StableDiffusion

 !!
-Packages folder also ignored since ML and AI packages are big.
+Packages folder also ignored since ML and AI packages are too big for git.

 Check the "packages.config" file to see the packages for this project.